DysonParra/DysonParra/README.md

         - Type of project:
         There are two types of projects, full or module:
           * Full project (All):
-            If the next word of the type of repo is '-all', so the repo starts with 'proj-all-', the repository contains varios apps or apps and info insite of them, and the apps inside could be there with the full code or as submodule.
+            If the next word of the type of repo is '-all', so the repo starts with 'proj-all-', the repository contains varios apps or apps and info inside of them, and the apps inside could be there with the full code or as submodule.
           * Module project (mod):
             If the next word of the type of repo is '-mod', so the repo starts with 'proj-mod-', the repository contains an application that is part of a project,